JimEverest/fastshot/README.md

 # Fastshot

-Fastshot is a versatile screenshot and annotation tool designed to streamline your workflow.
-Whether you're a student, developer, researcher, or working in operations, Fastshot enhances multitasking capabilities by providing quick and efficient ways to capture, pin, annotate, and analyze your screen content.
+Fastshot is a GenAI powered screenshot and annotation tool designed to optimize your workflow.
+Ideal for students, developers, researchers, and operations professionals, Fastshot enhances multitasking by providing seamless, efficient tools to capture, pin, annotate, and analyze screen content.

+With its "pin on top" feature, Fastshot allows users to keep screenshots easily accessible while enabling smooth zooming, moving, annotation, and copying for multi-system comparisons.
+The built-in OCR tool enables quick extraction of text from any part of the screen, further streamlining your workflow.

+Additionally, Fastshot’s GenAI-powered assistant offers advanced analysis and summarization of screen content, allowing users to extract information and ask questions with ease, significantly boosting productivity.

+The tool also includes a Screen Pen feature, window pinning capabilities, and customizable window opacity adjustments—perfect for managing complex workflows across multiple windows and tasks.

 ## Table of Contents
 - [Features](#features)